 The Travis Roy Foundation was established in 1996 to help other spinal cord injury survivors and to fund research.
 Inspired by Travis' story, the lifeblood of the Travis Roy Foundation has always been the generosity of individuals, corporations and foundations across North America.
 This generosity has made an immediate impact on the lives of many individuals.

 It’s amazing how the little things in life are so precious when they are not so easy to accomplish.
 When you have a spinal cord injury, it has an impact on every aspect of your life – from your emotions to your finances.
 Depending on the severity of the injury and the age of the survivor, the lifetime cost of paralysis can range from $1 to $5 million, much of it uncovered by insurance.
 Half of the money raised by the Travis Roy Foundation goes toward Quality of Life grants to purchase adaptive equipment such as wheelchairs, mattresses, and home and vehicle modifications that help paraplegics and quadriplegics live more independently.

 For someone with a spinal cord injury, having the right equipment can mean the difference between feeling helplessly insufficient as a person and a professional and being independent and capable enough to work and help raise a family.
 And we are not just helping the recipient.
 Our grants also relieve some of the physical and emotional strain on family and friends.
-Over the life of the Foundation, we have helped more than 2,100 quadriplegics and paraplegics.
+Over the life of the Foundation, more than $7.2 million has directly helped more than 2,100 quadriplegics and paraplegics.

 It’s about hope.